frdel/agent-zero/README.md

 ## Setup
 A detailed setup guide for Windows, macOS and Linux with a video can be found in the new Agent Zero Documentation at [this page](docs/installation.md#windows-macos-and-linux-setup-guide).

-You can download the executable for your system from the [releases page](https://github.com/frdel/agent-zero/releases).
+You can download the full binaries for your system from the [releases page](https://github.com/frdel/agent-zero/releases).

 ## Consult the Documentation
 The documentation dives deep into the framework and its features.
 It is a good place to start if you are new to Agent Zero.
 Click [here](docs/README.md) to see the Documentation.